Lucky-Tsuma/BE-Summary/README.md

 -   **Docker container:** When you pull an image to your local machine and start it.
 A container is a running environment for an image.
 Say, a docker image has postgresql, mongo and redis, it will need things such as:
     -   Filesystem: container provides a virtual filesystem
     -   Port binding: containers are port binded, making it possible to talk to applications running inside the container.
+    -   By default, there is no data persistence between container restarts.

 #### Docker installation